-Grades for this class will be curved at the end of the course.
-You will be given a rough curve after each test, so that you know how your performance on that test compared to the test's difficulty.
-Those curves are for informational purposes; it is only the final curve which really matters.
+Grades for this class will be set based on a grade scale that I make at the end of the course.
+The overall grade scale will be no more strict than the standard 92% and up =A, 88-92 = B, etc. You will be given a rough scale after each test, so that you know how your performance on that test compared to the test's difficulty.
+Those scales are for informational purposes; it is only the final grade scale which really matters.